 If you rely on your credit card a lot to get you to your next payday, beware!
 This might seem like the way to go now but, unless you are extremely disciplined with your financials, you may find yourself relying on your credit card more and more.
 If it gets to the point where you are unable to pay back your monthly statement on time, consider limiting your use of the card to desperate times.

 Many people make the mistake of attempting to pay off their current debts by loaning money from elsewhere, and this can very predictably lead to a snowball effect.
 This can earn you a bad credit rating, not only because the interest rates accrued from this method are extremely high, but also because this often means you cannot pay off your loans with the money you generate yourself.

-If you have missed payments on anything that is considered credit – including credit cards, personal loans or even something as simple as a phone bill, this can affect your credit rating.
-There is usually a fair amount of leeway given for late payments, but be aware that too many late or missing payments can drastically effect your credit rating.
+If you have missed payments on anything that is considered credit – including credit cards, personal loans, or even something as simple as a phone bill, this can affect your credit rating.
+There is usually a fair amount of leeway given for late payments, but be aware that too many late or missing payments can drastically affect your credit rating.

 5. Spending More than You Earn

 This goes hand in hand with poor budgeting and overusing your lines of credit.
 If the amount of money leaving your accounts is greater than the amount entering, this will eventually lead to a bad credit rating.
 Budget well and you will not have this problem anymore!